j1bb1e/usf-cse-resources/studyguides/CDA3103_review2.md

     jr ra               # return to caller
 ```

+- Call `jr ra` to return to the function whose address is in `ra`
+    - Necessary, even for `void` functions in C
 - *Leaf* functions do not call other functions
     - No need to save return address